 Shopping for sports bras can be an extremely frustrating and discouraging process for plus size women.
 It’s hard enough to find a supportive sports bra as a full-busted woman when ninety percent of mainstream sports bras seem to be designed only for cup sizes C and below.
 When you have large breasts and a full figure, coming across a well-fitting sports bra that secures your breasts without digging into your ribcage can seem next to impossible.

 Plus size sports bras for full-busted women with curvy figures include special features like wide straps, padded cups, breathable material, additional adjustable hook-and-eye closures, a seamless design, and more to ensure maximum comfort and support no matter how intense your workout gets.
 Most high-quality plus size sports bras also have a basic, no-nonsense design that includes only essential features for security and support.
 Without unnecessary embellishments like straps and cutouts that only serve to make finding a well-fitting bra more complicated, these bras prioritize functionality and comfort above all else.

-Padded Sports Bras
+Padded & Push up Sports Bras

 Many sports bras include only a single layer of fabric without any lining or padding on the inside.
 This flimsy design doesn’t offer enough support and security that’s necessary for larger bust sizes and leaves many women feeling exposed.
 Padded sports bras are designed with thicker foam-like lining on the inside to provide additional compression that more effectively secures larger breasts as well as creates a balanced, uniform look for your bust.